TheShermanTanker/rpython/rpython/doc/architecture.rst

 as far as language implementation is concerned - showing an approach to the ``l * o * p`` problem that does not rely on standardization.

-The most ambitious part of this goal is to :doc:`generate Just-In-Time Compilers <jit/index>` in a language-independent way, instead of only translating the source interpreter into an interpreter for the target platform.
-This is an area of language implementation that is commonly considered very challenging because of the involved complexity.

 Architecture
 ------------